OSC/ood-documentation/source/how-tos/app-development/interactive/setup/modify-cluster-configuration.rst

-If you haven't already done so, you will need to first have a corresponding cluster configuration file for the cluster you intend to submit :ref:`interactive` batch jobs to.
+If you haven't already done so, you will need to first have a corresponding cluster configuration file for the cluster you intend to submit interactive batch jobs to.
 It is recommended you follow the directions on :ref:`add-cluster-config`.

 Modify the cluster configuration file with the necessary information so that